manuchandel/Multi-Stream-File-Transfer-Agent/README.md

 ## Multi-Stream-File-Transfer

-This is a multistream file transfer program written in cpp using socket interface.<br>
+* This is a multistream file transfer program written in cpp using socket interface.
-It was written by me in Nov 2015 as a part of mini-networks project<br>
+* It was written by me in Nov 2015 as a part of mini-networks project.
-The purpose of this program is to tranfer a file in multiple fragments (all in parallel) from one local computer to another connected over internet or intranet.
+* The purpose of this program is to tranfer a file in multiple fragments (all in parallel) from one local computer to another connected over internet or intranet.

 ## Abstract

-File can be transfered from one computer to another over the network using socket interface.<br>
+* File can be transfered from one computer to another over the network using socket interface.
-At the senders end file is divided into equal fragments and all fragments are sent in parallel. <br>
+* At the senders end file is divided into equal fragments and all fragments are sent in parallel.
-At the receivers end every received fragment is stored in a separate file and after the file transfer is complete all the fragments are merged into single file. <br>
+* At the receivers end every received fragment is stored in a separate file and after the file transfer is complete all the fragments are merged into single file.
-All the fragments have .temp extension and can be found in hidden directory " .filetransfer ". <br>
+* All the fragments have .temp extension and can be found in hidden directory " .filetransfer ".
-Fragments are not deleted for demonstration purpose. <br>
+* Fragments are not deleted for demonstration purpose.

 ## Installation